TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-migration-azcopy.md

             "id": "azcopy_command_needhelp",
             "order": 6,
             "controlType": "dropdown",
-            "displayLabel": "Do you have questions on AzCopy command", "watermarkText": "Choose an option",
+            "displayLabel": "Do you have questions about AzCopy command?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {